Remote access Canadian border program set to resume - NewsBreak

 Remote access Canadian border program set to resume

-DULUTH, Minn. -- A program that allows people to cross into remote areas of Canada without reporting to border officials is expected to resume in the coming days.
+DULUTH, Minn.
+(AP) — A program that allows people to cross into remote areas of Canada without reporting to border officials is expected to resume in the coming days.

 The Canada Border Services Agency told Minnesota Public Radio News that it has notified stakeholders that the program will restart soon and that the reopening date will be posted on its website once it has been confirmed.